Modern History / Independence and Partition

 - The Congress ministers in the interim Government were

-- Rajendra Prasad - Food and Agriculture Minister
+- Rajendra Prasad - Minister of Agriculture and Farmers' Welfare

-- Homi Bhaba - Mines and Power Minister
+- C. H. Bhabha - Minister of Mines and Power

 - The Muslim League ministers in the interim Government were

-- Liyaquat Ali Khan - Finance Minister (first Prime Minister of Pakistan)
+- Liyaquat Ali Khan - Minister of Finance (later became first Prime Minister of Pakistan)

-- Abdur Rab Nishtar - Railways and Communications Minister
+- Abdur Rab Nishtar - Minister of Communications

 - As recommended by the Cabinet Mission Plan for the formation of Constituent Assembly in India, elections were held to the Constituent